Skip to main content

 Contracts

-A contract is a financial claim.
-Each contract is tied to one side of one market (YES or NO).
+A contract is a financial claim tied to one side of one market.

-• A winning contract pays $1 USDC when the market settles in its favour.
+• A winning contract pays $1 worth of the market’s settlement asset.

 • A losing contract pays $0 and expires worthless.

-Contract prices range from $0.01 to $0.99.
-The price reflects the market’s implied probability for that outcome.
-A YES contract at $0.65 implies the market estimates a 65% probability.
-The corresponding NO contract trades around $0.35.
+Contract prices usually range from $0.01 to $0.99.
+The price reflects the current market-implied probability for that side.
+A YES contract at $0.65 means traders are currently paying about 65 cents for the YES side.

 Spread